MicrosoftDocs/patterns-practices/patterns-practices/guide/sharing-code-between-silverlight-and-wpf.md

 -   Try to keep the platform-specific methods private.
 This way, the unit tests will not need to contain specific logic for specific platforms.
 -   Make sure your class has a single, clear responsibility.
 Any partial methods for platform-specific code should only change the implementation details.

+> [!NOTE]
-**Note:** If the differences between the two platforms become very extensive, and the classes for both platforms become very different, consider creating platform-specific classes instead of partial class.
+> If the differences between the two platforms become very extensive, and the classes for both platforms become very different, consider creating platform-specific classes instead of partial class.

 The following code example shows a shared partial class, **RealEstateService**, that is shared between the Silverlight and WPF projects in the Multi-Targeting QuickStart.